 Always enjoy writing with md.

-Calculus/Linear Algebra/Statistics/bla bla… I like math, I hate math.
+Calculus/Linear Algebra/Statistics/bla bla...
+I love math, I hate math, especially when you need to translate them into SIMD.

 Machine learning + DSP programming + Web crawler, documents (and Google) guide me.